webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Collection Auto-Add

 Search for and specify [collections](collections.md) that this crawl workflow should automatically add archived items to as soon as crawling finishes.
 Canceled and Failed crawls will not be added to collections.

+## Review Settings

+This paeg lists all the previously entered settings for final review.
+If there are any errors from the previous pages, they will be listed at the top.
+The errors need to be corrected before the crawl workflow can be created